qmates-tech/qmates-bookmarks/BACKLOG.md

 - share a bookmark
 - create a list/group of bookmark
 - share a list/group of bookmark to other people that can add/remove articles
+- add "time to read" on the bookmark list
+- fetch the whole content of the page and show it in a "read mode"